 How will the website be hosted and what are the ongoing hosting costs?

 Is the hosting tied up with your website developer?
 Or will it be hosted through an independent web hosting service?
 Prices and service differ, so do ask around.
 We tried a few hosting services before settling on our current hosting service, Tsohost.
 Not only are their hosting prices insanely low, but their customer service is also second to none.

 Just how often will the website be backed up and if a problem does occur what do you have to do to rectify it?

 You need to be sure what should happen in the event of problems arising.
 You need to have your website protected so you don’t have lengthy downtime or even worse lose information or data.
 Your hosting provider should give you clear instructions about how to retrieve your website when you have encountered problems.

 Where is your web domain registered, and how can it be renewed?

-Make sure you have the details of the domain register and the log in details for your domain name.
+Make sure you have the details of the domain registration and the login details for your domain name.
 It should be registered in your name.
 Again, your hosting provider should issue reminders when your domain becomes due for renewal.